michaelgeorgiades/EloquentEchoes_Free/replit.md

 **Framework**: React with TypeScript, using Vite as the build tool and development server.

 **Routing**: Client-side routing implemented with Wouter, a lightweight alternative to React Router.
-Routes include home, browse, speech detail, speaker profile, and subscription pages.
+Routes include home, browse, speech detail, and speaker profile pages.

 **State Management**: TanStack Query (React Query) for server state management, data fetching, and caching.
 No global client state management library is used; component state is managed locally with React hooks.